j8mathis/divvy_analyze/postgres/README.md

 ### Divvy Analyze Postgres

-This example uses the divvy dataset with postgresql.
-I stay basic but set up a good foundation to be be built on.
+This example uses the divvy dataset with postgresql, it stays basic but sets up a good foundation to be built on.

 ### Setup

 #### Postgres Docker

 I used a docker image for postgres db in this example.
 It was simple and met all my needs.
-Below are steps to get it up and running.
+Below are the steps to get it up and running.
 You will need to have docker installed; [instructions here.](https://docs.docker.com/install/)

 Pull postgres image